-\paragraph{Channel Classification} We built a neural network classification model using the graph embeddings to predict the classes.
-The model consists of two densely-connected neural network layers.
-The input for the first layer is the 32-dimensional graph embedding.
+\paragraph{Channel Classification} We developed a neural network (NN) classification model using the graph embeddings to predict the classes.
+The model consists of two densely connected NN layers.
+The input for the first layer is a 32-dimensional graph embedding.
 The second layer (output) has two units due to the binary task.
-The first layer employs a rectified linear unit (ReLU) activation function, while softmax was applied to the output layer.
-To train the model, crossentropy was used as loss function with accuracy as metric utilizing an Adam optimzer.
-We trained the model for a maximum of 150 epochs with an early stopping strategy that had a patience of 60 epochs and minimum delta of 0.05 for the accuracy on the validation set.
-The dataset was split in training/validation/test set (70\%/15\%/15\%).
+The first layer uses a rectified linear unit activation function, whereas soft-max was applied to the output layer.
+To train the model, cross-entropy was used as a loss function with accuracy as the metric using an Adam optimizer.
+We trained the model for a maximum of 150 epochs with a batch size of eight with an early stopping strategy that had the patience of 100 epochs and a minimum delta of 0.05 for accuracy on the validation set.
+The dataset was split into training/validation/test sets (70\%/15\%/15\%).

-The dataset for RQ3 only used messages from 2020 since the social network on Telegram is quickly evolving and changing.
+The dataset for RQ3 only used messages from 2020 as the social network on Telegram is rapidly evolving and changing.
 That means that older edges might no longer be relevant and the network structure would generally be less meaningful.
-Another aspect for this decision is that the rise of COVID-19 strongly influenced and accelerated the evolution of the network which did not exist pre-COVID pandemic.
+Another aspect of this decision is that the emergence of COVID-19 strongly influenced and accelerated the evolution of the network, which did not exist pre-COVID-19 pandemic.